patshaughnessy/patshaughnessy.github.io/posts/2025-02-04-inserting-one-new-element-into-hashes-of-varying-sizes.markdown

   Listing 7-3: Adding one more element to hashes of different sizes
 </div>

-At 1 the outer loop iterates over hash sizes from 0 to 100, and at 2 the inner loop creates 10,000 hashes of the given size.
-After disabling garbage collection, this experiment uses the benchmark library to measure how long it takes Ruby to insert a single new value at 3 into all 10,000 hashes of the given size.
+At (1) the outer loop iterates over hash sizes from 0 to 100, and at (2) the inner loop creates 10,000 hashes of the given size.
+After disabling garbage collection, this experiment uses the benchmark library to measure how long it takes Ruby to insert a single new value at (3) into all 10,000 hashes of the given size.
 The results are surprising!
-Figure 7-13 shows the results for Ruby 3.2.
+Figure 7-13 shows the results for Ruby 3.4.1.

 <div style="padding: 8px 30px 30px 0px; text-align: center; line-height:18px">
 <img width="100%" src="http://localhost/assets/2025/2/4/Figure-7-3.svg"><br/>
 <span style="font-style: italic; font-size: small">
-  Figure 7-13: Time to add 10,000 key/value pairs vs. hash size (Ruby 3.2)
+  Figure 7-13: Time to add 10,000 key/value pairs vs. hash size (Ruby 3.4.1)
 </span>
 </div>

 Interpreting these data values from left to right, we see the following:

-* It takes about 2.2 ms to insert the first element into an empty hash (10,000 times).
+* It takes about 0.6 ms to insert the first element into an empty hash (10,000 times).

-* As the hash size increases from 2 to 8, the amount of time required to insert a new element is less: between 1.2ms and 1.5ms.
+* As the hash size increases from 2 to 8, the amount of time required to insert a new element is about the same: 0.6ms more or less.

-* Inserting the 9th key/value pair takes much longer, almost 8ms for 10,000
+* Inserting the 9th key/value pair takes much longer, about 2ms for 10,000
 hashes!

-* Next, as the hash size increases from 10 up to 33, once again Ruby can insert new elements into the quickly, between about 1.4ms and 2ms (10,000 times).
+* Next, as the hash size increases from 10 up to 16, once again Ruby can insert new elements quickly, between 0.6ms and 0.7ms (10,000 times).

 * A huge spike!
-It takes almost 19ms to insert the 33rd element.
+It takes almost 3.1ms to insert the 17th element.

-* And then once again starting with the 34th element, the time to insert each element reduced to around 1.5ms-2.ms.
+* And then once again starting with the 18th element, the time to insert each element reduced to around 0.7ms-0.8.ms.

-* A 3rd spike appears when Ruby inserts the 65th element.
+* A 3rd spike appears when Ruby inserts the 33rd element: almost 5ms.

-* The graph once again flattens and returns to around 2ms per element (10,000 times).
+* The graph once again flattens and returns to around 0.7-0.8ms per element (10,000 times).

+* And a 4th spike appears when Ruby inserts the 65th element: almost 6ms.

 What’s going on here?
-Well, Ruby spends the extra time required to insert that 33rd key/value pair expanding the hash table: reallocating an entries array from 32 to 64 entries, and the bin array from 64 to 128 bins, and then reassigning the `st_table_entry` structures to the new bin array.
-Ruby expands the entries and bins arrays a second time again after inserting the 65 entry, this from from 64 to 128 entries and 128 to 256 bins.
+Well, Ruby spends the extra time required to insert that 17th key/value pair expanding the hash table: reallocating the entries array from 16 to 32 entries, and the bin array from 32 to 64 bins, and then reassigning the `st_table_entry` structures to the new bin array.
+Ruby expands the entries and bins arrays a second time again after inserting the 33rd entry, this from from 32 to 64 entries and 64 to 128 bins.
 (Recall the `st_features` table, shown on page 15, used powers of 2 to determine these array sizes.)

-The two smaller spikes on the 1st and 9th insert in this figure are curious.
-While not as pronounced as the spike at the 33rd element, these smaller spikes are nonetheless noticeable.
+The smaller spike on the 9th insert in this figure is curious.
+While not as pronounced as the spike at the 17th element, this smaller spike is nonetheless noticeable.
 As it turns out, Ruby contains another optimization that speeds up hash access even more for small hashes that contain less than 9 elements.